N-Nagorny/libedid/README.md

 - Display Range Limits Display Descriptor always has no timing information.
 - Chromaticity is not deserialized.
 - Features bitmap in DTD is not deserialized.
-- Number of extensions is not parsed from Base EDID.